BestTimesToVisit.com Logo

 Dolmuş (Shared Taxis)

-Cost:Very affordable, typically 15-50 TRY for intra-city routes, depending on distance.
+Cost:Very affordable, typically just a few Turkish Lira per ride, depending on the distance.
 You pay the driver directly in cash.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.